dappforce/subsocial-docs/docs/develop/grill-light/extension/Schema.md

 ```

-Now, we need to create a new class called **UrlExtension** extending the **IExtension** class inside the same file to handle rendering and computation on the schema data.
+Now, we need to create a new class called **UrlExtension**, extending the **IExtension** class inside the same file to handle the rendering and computation of the schema data.

 Inside **UrlExtension.tsx** file:
 ```ts